 Continue reading “Rockets and the Lack of Oxygen in Space”

-The Apollo missions were real and humans have actually visited the Moon.
+The Apollo missions really happened and humans have actually visited the Moon.
 If someone fell victim to the flat-Earth conspiracy, then it would imply that they also fell victim to the Apollo moon landing conspiracy.
-They are wrong.
+But they are wrong.

-Someone usually fell for the moon landing conspiracy theory because of provocation and confirmation bias, and also because of their ignorance of the Apollo mission profile itself.
+Someone usually fell for the moon landing conspiracy theory because of emotional appeals and confirmation bias, but also because of their ignorance of the Apollo mission profile itself.

 The following is a very brief description of the Apollo mission profile, numbered according to the numbers in the illustration.

 On December 3, 2014, NASA published a video describing the Orion EFT-1 mission, narrated by a NASA scientist, Kelly Smith.
 The mission was the first unmanned flight of the Orion spacecraft.

 Some unscrupulous flat-Earthers decided to turn the video into ‘evidence’ that NASA never went to the moon.
 They cut down the video to the ‘important’ parts and added in prejudicial narration and subtitles.
 There are countless of such videos on YouTube, and at some point, it was nearly impossible to search for anything educational about the Van Allen radiation belts on YouTube.

 They are wrong.
 There are, in fact, two Van Allen radiation belts.
 Apollo traversed the outer belt that has lower radiation level in a hurry, while Orion was deliberately sent into the far more dangerous inner belt.
 They are named ‘belts’ precisely because they are like the real belts.
 It is possible to bypass the most dangerous parts of the belt, just like Apollo did.